AzizBgBoss/TerrariaDS/README.md

 - Add sound effects. ***(done)***

 ### Version 0.2 (Plans):
+- Ability to save character data and world data independently.
 - Remember that jittering?
 I didn't get rid of it completely: When sprites are animated, each new frame is loaded from NitroFS.
 I need to load all the frames of existing entities to RAM directly so reading from NitroFS won't slow it down.
 - Probably converting all tile handling data to a struct.
 - Organize my messy code and split it to many files, won't change anything but will make it easier to add features.